9matan/sipacker-ua/sipacker/README.md

 # Sipacker-UA
 Rust CLI SIP User Agent.
 The agent is based on [ezk project](https://github.com/kbalt/ezk).
 Thank developers a lot!

+This is the capstone project for [Ukrainian Rustcamp](https://github.com/rust-lang-ua/rustcamp/tree/master).

 The app has been tested with:
 - SIP server: FreePBX 16.0.33
 - Softphones: "MizuDroid" and "MicroSIP"